-Budapest is one of those places that I hadn’t seen enough of the first time around.
+With only three days in Budapest during my first visit to the city, I’d missed a lot of what it had to offer.
 Fortunately, I had a second chance to explore it more thoroughly.
 My Viking River Cruises Grand European Tour ended in the city that is often described as the Paris of the East.
 The most glaring omission during my first trip had been not visiting the famous thermal baths in Budapest.
 I was determined to rectify that situation.

 Time would not allow me to visit all seven of the facilities in the city, so I focused on the three most famous: Rudas, Széchenyi, and Gellért, all of which have thermal baths and swimming pools.
 There is little I can add to the thousands of articles that have been written about the baths of Budapest, except to describe my personal experience at each and provide my opinion as to which is best.